 Dogs should not be allowed free access to the entire house at first, but kept in a small area, e.g. the kitchen, to replicate the safety of the canine den.
-Your foster dog should have a lead attached to the collar at all times during the first few days to communicate the presence of authority at the other end of the leash.
+Your foster dog should have a lead attached to the collar at all times during the first few days in order to guide or re-direct the dog as needed.
+This allows you to control the dog's movements without having to suddenly grab the dog's collar - not a smart thing to do with a new dog.
+If your foster dog is known to be a counter-surfer or a table-hopper, that leash/lead will be key to dealing with these situations.
 Dogs should be introduced to the rest of the house while on the lead.
 If possible, a crate should be available (if you don't have a crate, GGLRR may provide one).
 Your foster dog should be closely supervised for the first few days, and sleep either in a crate, or on tie-down in your bedroom.

 We recommend that dogs should have a comfortable dog bed available, (GGLRR may be able to provide one) and not be allowed to get on furniture or on the beds of family members.
-If you have a dog, your foster may be most comfortable sleeping in the same room as your dog.
+If you already have a dog, your foster may be most comfortable sleeping in the same room as your dog.

-Introducing your Foster Lab to your dog:
+Introducing your Foster Lab to your own dog: